giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 We recommend reading the upstream documentation about [priority classes and pod preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) to get a better understanding of how the scheduler works with these.

 To help the scheduler further with being able to correctly (re-)schedule your Pods, you should [set resource request and limits](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).
 This also sets the Quality of Service of a Pod, which again has influence on scheduling priorities.

+### Consider high-availability masters {#checklist-ha-masters}

+Some, but not all, cluster upgrades require nodes to be upgraded.
+With single master clusters, this causes a downtime of the Kubernetes API that can last a few minutes.

+If you are running Giant Swarm on AWS, since release v{{% first_aws_ha_masters_version %}} you have the option to use [high-availability masters](/basics/ha-masters/) instead.
+This will keep the Kubernetes API available even during an upgrade where nodes are rolled.

+Consider this option before performing an upgrade.
+However, keep in mind that a cluster cannot be converted back from high-availability masters to a single master cluster.

 ### Avoid ephemeral resources {#checklist-avoid-ephemeral-resources}